TerribleAtCreating/dr-rhythm-editor/README.md

 	- it is reccommended to BACKUP your original data.win file.
 	- by selecting the backup original file option, the patch will be saved to dataPATCHED.win instead.
   - rename the new file to data.win.
-- drag every *.txt file (except for this one) into your save directory
+- drag every *.txt file into your save directory
 - create a save file with the dark world flag enabled that loads into either of the following:
 	- room_rhythmgame_editor (access to the full chart editor and auto mode)
 	- room_dw_rhythm_countdown (access to the track select and hard mode)